testdouble/moderate_parameters/README.md

 This will cause the `person_params` to flow the same way they did before (getting passed to the model without interruption), but the params that are not included in the argument of `moderate` will be logged to `/log/moderate_params.log`

-Meaning that, after submitting the aforementioned data, our `moderate_params.log` will look like so:
+Meaning that, after submitting the aforementioned data, our `moderate_parameters.log` will look like so:

     people#create Top Level is missing: age
     people#create Top Level is missing: height